 The Fourier trial established that Lp(a) is a risk factor for heart disease independent of where your LDL-C sits (the old thinking had been that if you get LDL-C low enough, Lp(a) becomes a non-factor).
 10

 We have seen very public examples of how elevated Lp(a) can do damage, even early in life.
 Celebrity trainer Bob Harper, of Biggest Loser fame, suffered a heart attack at age 52 when he appeared to be in his prime.
 As it turns out, the culprit was elevated Lp(a).

 Bob’s doctors hadn’t tested him and so he never knew he was at increased risk for heart disease.

 Even had he known, could Bob have lowered Lp(a) enough to avoid a heart attack?

 The subject is a matter of some controversy.
-Unlike other cardio related biomarkers, Lp(a) numbers are driven by genetics and are therefore tough to move with diet and drugs.
+Unlike other cardio related biomarkers, Lp(a) numbers are primarily driven by genetics and are therefore tough to move with diet and drugs.

 How I discovered elevated Lp(a)

 Lp(a) first came on my radar after doing a Boston Heart Diagnostics Cardio panel.
 My lipid markers were generally ok, but at 43 mg/dl on one test, and with previous results at 46 and 49 mg/dl, my Lp(a) number was labeled “borderline.”